-2.3 Stable Tariff Structure
+2.3.
+Stable Tariff Structure

 The structure of the tariff across goods has also been fairly stable over long periods of time.
-Figure 3 presents a simple scatterplot of the average tariff for the major schedules of the tariff code in 1880 and in 1939.
+Figure 3 presents a simple scatterplot of the average tariff for the major schedules of the tariff www.annualreviews.org • Trade Policy in American History code in 1880 and in 1939.
 The tariff rates in 1880, which are largely those that emerged after the Civil War, are highly correlated with those prevailing nearly 60 years later.